Want to register

 References

-The HPCA Act requires that a practitioner be a fit and proper person to be registered.
+The Act requires that a practitioner be a fit and proper person to be registered.
 References will be required to ensure this is the case.

+At least one of the references must be from a senior psychologist who is registered, chartered, or licensed with a government-mandated registration authority overseas.
 A copy of that referee’s registration certificate or licence must be included with the reference letter.

-Criminal convictions
+Criminal history

 This is to inform the Board of any convictions you may have had in your former country or countries of residence.